riskmaris/mobile-App/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank Microverse with all the resources they provided.
+I would like to thank Microverse with all the resources they provided.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>